-The Wetland Value Assessment (WVA) Swamp Community Model for Civil Works Version 2.0 was first utilized to determine the environmental benefits of the original MSP to assess whether the MSP could be a viable mitigation project to compensate for unavoidable impacts to bald cypress-water tupelo swamp habitat associated with construction and implementation of the West Shore Lake Pontchartrain Hurricane and Storm Damage Risk Reduction Project (WSLP).
-This model is approved for regional use on USACE Civil Works projects (Appendix E).
+The WVA Swamp Community Model for Civil Works Version 2.0 was first used to determine the environmental benefits of the original MSP to assess whether the MSP could be a viable mitigation project to compensate for unavoidable impacts to bald cypress-water tupelo swamp habitat associated with construction and implementation of the WSLP project.
+This model is approved for regional use on USACE civil works projects (Appendix E).

-In a letter dated July 2, 2020, the USFWS stated that rough-draft WVAs indicated that the MSP could provide sufficient benefits to compensate for WSLP project swamp impacts (Appendix J).
-Additional WVAs were subsequently conducted on the alternatives once they were developed; this information is presented in Section 2.3.
-Draft operational assumptions are included in the Operations Plan (Appendix N).
+In a letter dated July 2, 2020, the USFWS stated that rough-draft WVAs using the intermediate sea level rise (SLR) scenario for a 2,000 cfs diversion indicated that the MSP could provide sufficient benefits to compensate for WSLP project swamp impacts (Appendix J).
+Additional WVAs were subsequently conducted on the alternatives once they were developed; this information is presented in Section 2.5.
+Draft operational assumptions are included in the operations plan (Appendix N).

-2.1.2 Project Management Plan (PMP)/Work Breakdown Structure (WBS) Development Phase (July 2020-November 2020)
+2.1.2 Mitigation Project Development Phase (July 2020-November 2020)

-Once it was determined the MSP could be a viable alternative, it needed to be converted from an ecosystem restoration project into a mitigation project.
-A PMP and a WBS were created to capture the data and activities needed to convert the MSP from an ecosystem restoration project into a mitigation alternative.
-This included information needed for documentation of the 12 required elements of a mitigation project, information needed for a refined WVA for benefit calculation and the data needed to inform alternative development and AEC process.
+Once it was determined the MSP could be a viable mitigation alternative, it needed to be converted from an ecosystem restoration project into a mitigation project that met the requirements in ER 1105-2-100 Appendix C. Information was needed for documentation of the required elements of a mitigation project, information was needed for a refined WVA for benefit calculation, and data were needed to inform alternative development and evaluation and comparison of alternatives.
 The documented information needs (work packages) are:

-Documentation for 12 required elements of a mitigation plan (section 2.1.1)
+Documentation for required elements of a mitigation plan and SEIS (see Section 2.1.1)